Wondering what to do with your used eyeglass frames? Don't throw them away!

 Most world blindness is unnecessary.
-More than 600 million people have avoidable blindness or impaired vision that could easily be helped with an eye exam and a pair of glasses.
+Nearly 700 million people have avoidable blindness or impaired vision that could easily be helped with an eye exam and a pair of glasses.
 Instead, they have to live with functional blindness the inability to see well enough to do basic everyday tasks, such as reading, writing, cooking and earning a living.

 Donating Eyeglass Frames Through Lions Clubs International

 Lions Clubs International volunteers collect old eyeglasses, reading glasses and sunglasses.
 They clean and repair the used eyewear, which is then distributed to people who can't afford to buy their own.